 Study after study confirms that electric cars are much cleaner than internal-combustion vehicles.
 For example, the Union of Concerned Scientists recently verified that the average gas car produces up to seven times the average electric vehicle emissions.
 That’s based on a new gasoline car getting an optimistic 31 mpg.

-While electric vehicles don’t produce any local emissions, an EV’s exact carbon footprint is dependent on the local grid’s energy mix.
+While the whole electric vehicle fleet doesn’t produce any local emissions, an EV’s exact carbon footprint is dependent on the local grid’s energy mix.
 In many parts of the country, the grid is getting cleaner and greener every day.
 But it’s likely to take another decade or two before most regions rely on 100% renewable power.

 Even if you don’t get 100% of your energy from a renewable source, you can still achieve zero emission vehicles and transportation.
 That’s achievable with JuiceEco, a clean energy solution from Enel X that enables EV owners to purchase Renewable Energy Credits (RECs) that match the electricity used to charge their electric cars.
 With a single click, EV drivers can purchase that number of JuiceEco renewable credits that correspond to the energy usage required to power their driving.
 Voila!